 GoPros have never had particularly good battery life.
-And while I’ve found the new HERO5 Black to have marginally improved battery life over its predecessor, you’re still lucky if you get two hours of shooting.
-Depending on what settings you’re using, it might end up being a lot less.
+I've found the HERO6 Black and HERO5 Black to have marginally improved battery life over the HERO4 Black, but you're still lucky if you get two hours of shooting.
+Depending on what settings you're using, it might end up being a lot less.

-With many of the previous models it was possible to attach an extended battery on the back.
-But there’s no way to do that with the new model–it doesn’t have the connection for it.
-It is still possible to connect an external battery pack or battery hand grip via USB and use that as external power, but that setup becomes pretty unwieldy, and it isn’t waterproof because it means having one of the access doors open to reach the USB-C port.
+It is possible to attach a long-life battery.
+It's also possible to connect an external battery pack or battery hand grip via USB and use that as external power.
+But those setups can become pretty unwieldy, and they aren't waterproof because it means having one of the access doors open to reach the USB-C port.